ICF Programs in India

 Step 3.
 Submit your ICF application with ICF

 Post submission of your application on ICF’s website, it takes between 11/12 weeks for ICF to review your submission.
 ICF then contacts you on the status update on the next steps in the review process, via email.
 Once ICF validates your application, a link to the Coach Knowledge Assessment (CKA) exam is emailed.
-CKA exam is a multiple-choice questions exam for 3 hours.
+CKA exam is a multiple-choice questions exam.
 The exam is mostly scenario-based questions and is based on the Coaching ethics, competencies, and scenarios that a coach can get while coaching.

 Step 4.
 Clear the ICF exam